UT-Austin-RPL/TRILL/index.markdown

 </tr> </tbody> </table>

 <table align=center width=800px><tr><td> <p align="justify" width="20%">
   The trained policies generate the target task-space command at 20Hz from the onboard stereo camera observation and the robot's proprioceptive feedback.
 The robot control interface realizes the task-space commands and computes the desired joint torques at 100Hz and sends them to the humanoid robot for actuation.
+More implementation details can be found in <a href="https://github.com/UT-Austin-RPL/TRILL/blob/main/implementation.md">this page</a>.
 </p></td></tr></table>
 <br>